vishvAsa/notes/history/geopolitics/articles/indo-china-border/2020-land-grab_solidification.md

 Fixated on Pakistan and counter-terror operations, Gen. Rawat, on becoming CDS, has gone ahead with massive military reforms to eventually create theatre commands dedicated to Pakistan, China and the Indian Ocean Region.
 He announced that operations based upon the army’s Integrated Battle Groups (IBGs) would be supported by the other services.
 What did not strike him was the futility of having IBGs for the Pakistan military and the PLA with dissimilar war-fighting strategies.

 The Pakistan military, like the Indian military, would fight upgraded mechanised warfare, with little jointness amongst the services, reminiscent of World War II.
-The PLA, on the other hand, had embarked upon Network Centric Warfare renamed ‘informationised warfare’ after studying the US-led 1991 Gulf War campaign.
-In 2015, after its military reforms, it started extensive joint training amongst all war domains of land, air, sea, and electro-magnetic spectrum.
+The PLA, on the other hand, had embarked upon Network Centric Warfare renamed ‘informationised warfare’ after studying the US-led 1991 Gulf War campaign.+++(5)+++ In 2015, after its military reforms, it started extensive joint training amongst all war domains of land, air, sea, and electro-magnetic spectrum.
 It has also invested heavily in intelligentised or algorithm warfare and new disruptive technologies.
 Thus, the PLA has combined elements of informationised and intelligentised warfare, creating unpredictability in its operations, which has got the US military worried about losing its military edge.

 Given the disparate strategies of the Pakistan military and the PLA and both fronts having become active, it will not be possible to continue with the pretence of fighting on two fronts.
 Moreover, there is growing interoperability between the two adversary militaries, which would compel the Indian military to seriously consider the new and bigger threat of a reinforced single front: Pakistan fighting with the full operational support of the PLA.

 As is evident from the present Ladakh crisis, Indian diplomacy, to put it politely, has fallen short.
-Driven by its military power, China’s diplomacy hinges on a show of strength and has no time for bilateral agreements or understanding.
-It will do what it wants, based on what it can.
-After all, how far the hat is thrown depends upon how strong the hands of the thrower are.
+Driven by its military power, China’s diplomacy hinges on a show of strength and has no time for bilateral agreements or understanding.+++(4)+++ It will do what it wants, based on what it can.
+After all, how far the hat is thrown depends upon how strong the hands of the thrower are.+++(5)+++

 Pravin Sawhney is editor FORCE newsmagazine